BrownBox/bbconnect/readme.txt

 1. Activate the plugin
 2. Go to **My Profile** to see the new layout
 3. Go to **Users** to try out the new search utility
-4. Go to **BB Connect Options** to configure the options
+4. Go to **Connexions Options** to configure the options
-5. Go to **BB Connect Options > Manage Fields** to add fields and modify the new layout
+5. Go to **Connexions Options > Manage Fields** to add fields and modify the new layout

 == Frequently Asked Questions ==

 = What's this all about? =

-Since 2010 we've built out BB Connect to meet the needs of clients in both the for-profit and non-profit sectors who were managing thousands of user profiles and financial transactions.
+Since 2010 we've built out Connexions to meet the needs of clients in both the for-profit and non-profit sectors who were managing thousands of user profiles and financial transactions.
 Most of our clients wanted an integrated approach to relationship management that simply couldn't be found with hosted solutions and the constant juggling between several different applications was too cumbersome.
-In 2012 we decided to release BB Connect as a plugin everyone could use but we took a year to ensure that we had a mature and stable product to offer before releasing it.
+In 2012 we decided to release Connexions as a plugin everyone could use but we took a year to ensure that we had a mature and stable product to offer before releasing it.
 We hope you find it useful.

 == Changelog ==
 = 2.3.2 =